IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 On the first screen of the wizard you can select your desired architecture.
 For this tutorial use the `Clean Architecture .NET` option:

+> [!NOTE]
+> In this tutorial we are using Clean Architecture because is a very popular Architecture, especially for typical business applications.
+It's key features are :
+>
+> * Separation of concerns
+> * Technology independent business layer
+>
+> If you are curious about the architecture of this solution, check out our [Intent Architect Webinar on Clean Architecture in .NET 7](https://intentarchitect.com/#/redirect/?category=resources&subCategory=CleanArchitectureWebinar).

 * Select the `Clean Architecture .NET` template.
 * Change the application name to `SimplifiedEShopTutorial`.
 * Check / change the `Location` field (this is where your Intent Architect application will be created).